Prologue

 Luke nods.
 “Multiple times.”

-I watch as our group tries to wiggle through the crowd to get to the bar, and quickly decide hanging back with Luke is the better choice.
+Our group tries to wiggle through the crowd to get to the bar and gets separated in the chaos.
+I think it’s Mindy who shouts that someone stepped on her.
+Hanging back with Luke was definitely the better choice.
 “Then you know what I mean.”

 “Hey!
 They have masks,” Luke quips.